jxxcarlson/elm-pseudorandom/README.md

 **NOTE:** the seed must be a positive integer.

 We use the linear congruential generator of Lewis, Goodman, and Miller (1) for the integerSequence function.
-For floatSequence we use the generator triple linear congruential generator of (2).
+For floatSequence we use the triple linear congruential generator of (2).

 **References**